nikstra/WpfPlayground/README.md

 #### DependencyProperties &check;
-A dependency property on a UserControl changes the color of a rectangle when a checkbox is checked.
+A dependency property on a UserControl changes the color of a rectangle when a check box is checked.

 #### DesignModeData &check;
-Demonstrates some different ways to populate design time viewmodels.
+Demonstrates some different ways to populate design time view models.
 It also demonstrates a way of using an ignorable namespace to add inline comments as XAML attributes.